petterh/textedit/docs/Chapter-12-File-I-O.md

 ## Drive Type

 To begin with, all the Document constructor knows is the file name.
-The file is passed through getLongFileName before it is assigned to the m{"_"}strFileName member.
+The file is passed through getLongFileName before it is assigned to the m_strFileName member.
 Next, getDriveType figures out what kind of drive the file resides on.
 Actually, all we care about is whether the file resides on a CD-ROM or a floppy.
 If it’s on a CD-ROM, it’s obviously a read-only file; if it’s on a floppy, the floppy may be write-protected.
 In addition, the auto-save interval is much larger for floppies, since it needs to be spun up before we can access the disk (see Editor::getAutoSaveTime).

 The getDriveType function is a wrapper for the Windows function GetDriveType.
-If fed a UNC file name, this function returns DRIVE{"_"}NO{"_"}ROOT{"_"}DIR, for some curious reason.
+If fed a UNC file name, this function returns DRIVE_NO_ROOT_DIR, for some curious reason.

 Figuring out whether a floppy is write-protected is less straightforward than you might think.
 The only way I know is to attempt to create a file.
-If this fails with an error code of ERROR{"_"}WRITE{"_"}PROTECT, the floppy is write-protected.
+If this fails with an error code of ERROR_WRITE_PROTECT, the floppy is write-protected.
 Merely opening a file for writing is insufficient, as this succeeds even on a write-protected floppy.
 You don’t get an error until you actually try to write to the file.

 Here is the isWriteProtectedDisk function from fileUtils.cpp: